 2. Choices should be offered and consent required

 In basic terms, this principle gives consumers the right to decide how their information is used.
 This refers more to secondary use, as the primary use will typically be evident, for example, to sign up for a service, complete a purchase, or access a piece of content.

 Beyond the primary reason, entities may want to record and use your data for other purposes, such as to add you to their own or other companies’ email lists.
 Alternatively, they may be selling mass data about user behavior or preferences to third parties.

 Ultimately, any data use beyond the obvious should be clearly laid out.
 Plus, the consumer should have the option of whether they want to give their consent for their information to be used in the manner specified.
-This can be done in an opt-in or opt-out basis, but the main thing is that the options are clear and easy to take to action upon.
+This can be done on an opt-in or opt-out basis, but the main thing is that the options are clear and easy to take action upon.